openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 @endsphinxdirective

+This article describes Model Optimizer internals.
+Altering them may result in application instability and in case of future changes to the API, lack of backward compatibility.

+> **NOTE**:
-> **NOTE**: This document contains description of Model Optimizer internals which should be used as a last resort.
-As internal API it may have changes which are not backward compatible in the future.
-If you are going to add support for operations from ONNX or PaddlePaddle, or you are not familiar with other extension alternatives in OpenVINO, please consider reading [this guide](../../Extensibility_UG/Intro.md) first.
+If you want to add support for ONNX or PaddlePaddle operations, or you are not familiar with other extension alternatives in OpenVINO, read [this guide](../../Extensibility_UG/Intro.md) instead.

 <a name="model-optimizer-extensibility"></a>Model Optimizer extensibility mechanism enables support of new operations and custom transformations to generate the optimized intermediate representation (IR) as described in the
 [Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](../../IR_and_opsets.md).
 This